Economy of Argentina: Foreign investment

 FDI volume remained below the regional average as a percent of GDP; Kirchner Administration policies and difficulty in enforcing contractual obligations were blamed.
 Foreign investment in Argentina shifted after 2000, from privatizations and mergers and acquisitions, to over half in the form of medium and high-tech investment (compared to 36% in Brazil and 3% in Chile).

 Issues

-The government has been accused of manipulating economic statistics.
+The Fernández government has been accused of manipulating economic statistics.

 Reliability of official CPI estimates

 Official CPI inflation figures released monthly by INDEC were a subject of political controversy from 2007 through 2015.
 Official inflation data were disregarded by leading union leaders, when negotiating pay rises.
 Some private-sector estimates put inflation for 2010 at around 25%, much higher than the official 10.9% rate.
 Inflation estimates from Argentina's provinces were higher than government figures.
 The government backed up the validity of its data, but called in the IMF to help design a new nationwide index.

 The official CPI assessed 520 products, however the list was not made public.
 Economic analysts were prosecuted for publishing estimates that disagreed with official statistics.
 The government levied a fine of up to 500,000 pesos for providing what it called "fraudulent inflation figures".
 Beginning in 2015, the government again called for competitive bids from the private sector to provide a weekly independent inflation index.